CodeWolf86/SampleStockExchangeApi/README.md

 out the box working solution that can be ran even if it's not fully functional.

 ## List of MVP additions
-1. Introduction of validation for some of the endpoints, specifically the submission of stock exchanges.
-2. Introduce basic security, ideally an Azure JWT implementation.
-3. Add in the database structure in the database project to allow it to be published to a local SQL Server instance with a post script to add default values.
-4. Implement Entity Framework to bridge the gap between the static data implementation and database project.
-Refine the relationships between the entities to allow lazy loading of related entities for more complex queries.
+1. Implement validation of requests, especially TickerSymbols supplied on post of exchange information.
+1. Refactor some of the object mapping from Models/Entities DTO's to object mapper or implicit conversions and Unit Testing therein.
+1. Introduce a configuration implementation to pass in configuration values like DB Connection string.
-5. Extend CQRS implementation to potentially separate Interfaces for Read and Update which would allow a read only DB Connection string.
+1. Extend CQRS implementation to potentially separate Interfaces for Read and Write which would allow a read only DB Connection string.
-6. Introduce a configuration implementation to pass in configuration values like DB Connection string.
+1. Implement Database project with structure and default data population.
+1. Implement an ORM to remove the static data layer.
+1. Consider basic security policies for the API to restrict access to the endpoints.
-7. Integration test project to spin up a default database and test the endpoints and data returns with suitable teardown.
+1. Integration test project to spin up a default database and test the endpoints and data returns with suitable teardown.

 ## NFR considerations
 This will partly roll into enhancements but items to be aware of include: